See: The PmaOpcDaClientGroup

 (thereby it is ensured that the data are always written for example into the PLC device and not only into the cache of the OPC

-At the 3 above-mentioned methods it is possible to set if the operation has to be performed asynchronously
+At the 3 above-mentioned methods it is possible to set whether the operation has to be performed asynchronously

-By calling the method in the asynchronous mode the transfer is only started but after calling the method it is not ensured that the physical transfer has terminated.
+When calling the method in the asynchronous mode the transmission is only started but after calling the method it is not ensured that the physical transmission has terminated.
 This mode is suitable if it is necessary to write/read into/from the DEVICE

 because the data transfer into the DEVICE